feross/hostile/README.md

 })
 ```

-Remove a rule from /etc/hosts.
-If the rule does not exist, then this does
+This adds a rule to /etc/hosts.
+If the rule already exists, then this does nothing.
-nothing.

 ```js
 hostile.remove('127.0.0.1', 'cdn.peercdn.com', function (err) {